Connectors

 - Save.
 The agent picks up available tools automatically.

-Once connected, the agent calls external tools with use_mcp_tool and manages servers with manage_mcp_server.
+Once connected, the agent calls external tools with use_mcp_tool and manages remote servers with manage_mcp_server.

 Discovery is automatic